shahsajel/ai-desc-for-prs/README.md

 ## Features

 - Automatically generates descriptions for pull requests.
-- Supports multiple AI models (e.g., Gemini, OpenAI).
+- Supports OpenAI for intelligent PR description generation.
 - Integrates seamlessly with GitHub workflows.
 - Executes on pull request creation and commit push events.
 - Written in TypeScript for type safety and maintainability.